The Promoting Resilience in Offspring and Targeting Early Childhood Trajectories Lab

 Undergraduate Students

-We are currently recruiting undergraduate students to help with research projects in the PROTECT Lab.
+We often recruit undergraduate students to help with research projects in the PROTECT Lab.
 Undergraduate research assistants are typically involved in a variety of ways, including interacting with participants, coding research data, developing their own research projects that may lead to presentations or publications, and participating in lab meetings.
-Please email Angela Narayan, PhD, if you are interested in setting up an informational interview to learn more.
+Please email Angela Narayan, Ph.D., to inquire if we currently have openings for undergraduate research assistants (RAs).

 Contact